nimblemachines/muforth/README.md

 It is written in C and its core is very portable.
 Because of its Forth nature, it is naturally extensible, scriptable, and customizable.

-It is very well-suited to interactive coding, debugging, and exploration, and is a great tool for bringing up new hardware.
+muforth is very well-suited to interactive coding, debugging, and exploration, and is a great tool for bringing up new hardware.

 It has support – in varying degrees of completeness – for a number of different architectures and chip families.